jmazzuca92/unit-1-homework/README.md

 # **Results**

 Since inception, easyfinancial has served more than 450,000 customers and issued over $3.9 billion in loans<sup>4</sup>.
-Core metrics to measure the success of the business are size of the loan portfolio ($1.1 billion, fiscal 2019), revenues($470 million, fiscal 2019), and the number of active customers (186,000, fiscal 2019)<sup>4</sup>.
+Core metrics to measure the success of the business are size of the loan portfolio ($1.1 billion, fiscal 2019), revenues($470 million, fiscal 2019), assets ($1.1 million, fiscal 2019) and the number of active customers (186,000, fiscal 2019)<sup>4</sup>.
+Of all the major competitors, Fairstone is the largest with over 240 branch locations with no public comparable information available, but, it is not a publicly traded entity like easyfinancial.
+This is a testiment to the dominance in marketshare easyfinancial has been able to achieve.

+# **Recommendations**

 ### **References**
 ###### <sup>1</sup> Almazora, L. (2020, February 25). *Fintech's footprint growing in Canada's lending landscape.
 Wealth Professional*. https://www.wealthprofessional.ca/news/industry-news/fintechs-footprint-growing-in-canadas-lending-landscape/326639.
 ###### <sup>2</sup> *easyfinancial - Crunchbase Company Profile & Funding*. https://www.crunchbase.com/organization/easyfinancial
+###### <sup>3</sup> Fairstone Financial Inc. (2020).
+Leading alternative Canadian lender of personal loans.
+About Fairstone - Responsible Canadian Lender of Loan Solutions. https://www.fairstone.ca/canadianlender.
 ###### <sup>4</sup> goeasy Ltd. (2020). (rep.). *2019 Annual Report*.
 Retrieved from https://investors.goeasy.com/static-files/39e673eb-b24d-4abc-9978-53f8d81d927e
 ###### <sup>5</sup> goeasy Ltd. (2020). *Corporate Profile*. goeasy Ltd. https://investors.goeasy.com/corporate-profile
 ###### <sup>6</sup> goeasy Ltd. (2020).
 Easyfinancial small business loans. https://easyfinancial.merchantgrowth.com/